Where Has All the Soil Gone?

 No. 5/6, 1984

-My introduction to readers in the UK, and my first time in print outside the U.S. The Ecologist was one of the first and long the most respectable of the new generation of environmental-minded magazines.
+My introduction to readers in the UK, and my first time in print outside the U.S. The Ecologist was one of the first and long the most respectable of the new generation of environmentally-minded magazines.
 At well more than 4,000 words this was a major piece that ran on the cover.
 Why the editors (whom I did not know) entrusted me with so many pages of their magazinet is a mystery whose solution is buried in my files somewhere.

 It is an original piece, not a republication of one of my U.S. pieces on the topic.
-The facts are the same but the writing is more pointed; Illinois Issues, for example, for whom I’d written extensively about soil loss, was then a journal of fact while The Ecologist was an environmental advocate.
+Illinois Issues, for example, for whom I’d written extensively about soil loss, was then a journal of fact while The Ecologist was an environmental advocate, so while the facts are the same the writing here is more pointed.

 Note: The clumsy opening paragraph was added by the editors.
 I have changed the British spellings or punctuation of the original and corrected errors overlooked by hasty editing.

 Intense cropping systems—the struggle to remain profitable—are eroding some of America's best soils.
 Soil conservation is vital, but few appreciate just how much delay is going to cost.